|

 art genre, critiqued Davis's early paintings and encouraged him to pursue an

+artistic career.
 Davis worked for the U. S. Geological Survey's branch of Astrogeologic

 Studies during the Apollo Lunar expeditions and has since painted many images